 - It is accurate where it counts.
 On Firecrawl's own public benchmark, fastCRW recovered more of the labeled content than either Firecrawl or Crawl4AI.
 Numbers and provenance below — we do not ask you to take that on faith.

-This post covers how self-hosting actually works, what the footprint and accuracy numbers really say (including the parts that do not flatter us), and when you should self-host versus let someone else run it.
+This post covers how self-hosting actually works, what the footprint and accuracy numbers really say, and when you should self-host versus let someone else run it.

 The footprint: what "self-hosted" usually costs, and what it costs here